revue-org/revue/docs/website/docs/report/implementation/web-of-thing.md

 ## Conclusion

 In conclusion, the Revue system is compliant with the Web of Things standards, allowing the interaction with the devices in a simple and flexible way.
-The system for now is able to interact only with devices with a simple behavior and with limited capabilities to _Sensing_ and _VideoStreaming_.
+The system for now is able to interact only with devices with a simple behavior and with limited capabilities.